-To proceed to the software installation instructions, see the "Installing a Software Image" section on page 5-23.
+To proceed to the software installation instructions, see the "Installing a Software Image" section on page 5-22.
 The sections that follow provide context and details about installing images.

-The image data that is used to configure the software is being continuously updated and enhanced.
-Use the latest system image data to ensure the most efficient operation of your system.
+The Image data that is used to configure the software is being continuously updated and enhanced.
+Use the latest system image data to ensure the most efficient usage of your system.